 Personally, I think one has to create a blog with the right approach.
 Nothing wrong with creating a blog with the intention of earning some money but let's do it right.

 Finally!!! a few tips and words of advice on - how to monetize a blog

-- There is no – One Size fits all strategy on how to monetize a blog.
-So don’t look for a blog post that has the right answer.
-Like I said the key to making money is YOU!
+- There is no - One Size fit all strategy on how to monetize a blog.
+So don't look for a blog post that has the right answer.
+As I said the key to making money is YOU!

 - There are plenty of links out there and everybody will share the ones that work best for them.
 Therefore unless you do some trial and testing you will not know which method works for you.